ccalafiore/Python-Package-Independent/README.md

 Independent is a basic Python package with no dependencies.
 In other words, Independent is not dependent on any other external packages.

-You can install Independent by pip as:
+You can install Independent with pip:
 ```
 python -m pip install independent
 ```